Florence with kids: What to do in Florence in one perfect day

 Florence is a beauty that we explored at the beginning of our classic Rome Florence Venice itinerary!
 And I dare say, the city has enough museums and medieval buildings to keep the culture-vulture engaged for a week.
-But what if you had only one day in Florence like we did?
-I give you a Florence one-day itinerary that we took to explore this enchanting city on foot with my family.
+But what if you had only one day in Florence with kids like we did?
+I give you a Florence one-day itinerary for families that we took to explore this enchanting city on foot.

 Feast your eyes on extraordinary art and architecture from the Renaissance period.